magefile/mage/site/content/index.md

 Options:
   -d <string>
-            run magefiles in the given directory (default ".")
+            directory to read magefiles from (default ".")
+  -C <string>
-  -debug    turn on debug messages
+            working directory where magefiles will run (default -d value) -debug    turn on debug messages
   -h        show description of a target
   -f        force recreation of compiled magefile